Last Updated on: 27th September 2022, 02:58 pm

 If your key fob battery dies, it can cause central locking problems on your Ford car.
 A small motor inside the car operates the central locking system, and the key fob transmits a signal to this motor to unlock or lock the car.
 If the key fob battery is dead, it won’t be able to transmit a signal to the motor, and the car will remain locked.

-If your Ford central locking is not working, there are a few things you can check:
+Ford central locking problems – If not working, a few things to check: